sshang1995/MBTA/Quality_Strategy.md

 - Verify core functionalities, such as extracting GPS coordinates, mapping subway lines, and retrieving adjacent stops.
 - Create test cases using mocked response to ensure the API returns expected results.
 - Test edge cases, such as:
-  - stops without adjacent stops
+  - Stops without adjacent stops
   - Deprecated or invalid routes/stops

 2. MBTA API Integration